Marzipan: Northern Europe

-In Maiasmokk café in Tallinn, Estonia, there is a small museum dedicated to the history and manufacture of marzipan.
+In Tallinn, Estonia there is a museum with a collection of items about the history and manufacture of marzipan.

 Traditional Swedish princess cake is typically covered with a layer of marzipan that has been tinted pale green or pink.

+Traditional Finnish Käpykakku is typically coated with a layer of marzipan, which is dark brown color and conifer cone-shaped and spiky.